Skip to content

 What Is THCV?

 THCV is a cannabinoid substance produced by the cannabis plant.
-Its chemical structure is not so dissimilar to the better-known THC.
+Its molecular structure is not so dissimilar to the better-known THC, yet it results in different effects.

 Unlike THC, THCV, at lower doses, is a CB1 receptor antagonist, which means that it does not activate the CB1 receptor in the brain, thus preventing psychoactive effects.